edoakes/ray-graph/README.md

 In this example, a set of actors is first initialized using `InitActors` and input data is initialized via `Broadcast`.
 The data is then iteratively mapped, shuffled, and reduced on a 100MS cadence to emulate a stream-processing application.
-Note that in each iteration, the dependency tree is explicitly evaluated using the `.eval()` call.
+Note that in each iteration, the dependency graph is explicitly evaluated using the `.eval()` call.
 During the first evaluation, actors are placed, the dependendencies are created, and then the map and reduce tasks are executed.
 In subsequent evaluations, only the map and reduce tasks will be executed.